progamernoob/fivem_simplepedchange/README.md

 # fivem_simplepedchange
-Change your Pedmodel
+To change your Pedmodel just use command /setmodel

-Use /setmodel
-Get them from here
+Get available models from here https://docs.fivem.net/docs/game-references/ped-models/
-https://docs.fivem.net/docs/game-references/ped-models/

 Have fun.